-This become exceedingly popular and brought into the mainstream by the movie A Beautiful Mind.
-In one famous scene Professor John Nash was in a bar and all the men wanted to hit on ‘the blonde’.
-He explained that they should instead all go for the brunettes (friends of the blonde) so all the men ‘get laid’ and everyone gets what they want.
-Wedding planning is about compromise and while it is popular to say ‘its the brides day’ the fact is that its about both the bride and groom.
+This becomes exceedingly popular and brought into the mainstream by the movie A Beautiful Mind.
+In one famous scene, Professor John Nash was in a bar and all the men wanted to hit on ‘the blonde’.
+He explained that they should instead all go for the brunettes (friends of the blonde), so all the men ‘get laid’ and everyone gets what they want.
+Wedding planning is about compromise and while it is popular to say ‘its the brides day’ the fact is that it’s about both the bride and groom.
 Check out the clip below showing the theory in full swing.

 When planning a wedding, compromise is the key.
-You can have entirely conflicting styles BUT if Amy and Sheldon work together to incorporate their differences in taste then they both get what they want.
-While they do not get exactly what they want 100% (EG the Blonde) they both compromise and still get a desired outcome without one taking over or making one left out.
+You can have entirely conflicting styles, BUT if Amy and Sheldon work together to incorporate their differences in taste then they both get what they want.
+While they do not get exactly what they want 100% (EG the Blonde), they both compromise and still get the desired outcome without one taking over or making one left out.

 A Better Way In Action – Real Life Case Study

 Feel free to check out the full Star Trek inspired blog here.
-There were talk of Star Trek Insignia’s (the badges they wear on their suits on the show) and other items.
+There was talk of the Star Trek Insignia’s (the badges they wear on their suits on Star Trek) and other items.

 Going To The Courthouse